Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

 6. Contrast UI value
 7. Default value

+The *contrast_security.yaml* file should be placed on the file system using one of the following methods:

+* Specify the path to the YAML file with the environment variable `CONTRAST_CONFIG_PATH`.
+* Place the *contrast_security.yaml* file in the data directory specified during agent install.
+(The default location is * %ProgramData%\Contrast\dotnet\*.)
+As a result, the default file path would be *%ProgramData%\Contrast\dotnet\contrast_security.yaml*.

 Go to the [.NET YAML Template](installation-netconfig.html#net-template) for fully formatted properties that you can copy and use in your own configuration files.